 - It’s important to protect the lavender from sunlight and strong heat as both can weaken the scent of the flowers.
 This is why dring lavender in the oven isn’t a good idea.

 Tip: Instead of hanging the lavender, you can also spread the flowers loosely on drying rack.

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Lavendel trocknen: So hast du länger was von den duftenden Pflanzen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Lavendel trocknen: So hast du länger was von den duftenden Pflanzen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?